chasingbob/slack-home-automation/README.md

 git clone https://github.com/chasingbob/slack-home-automation.git
 ```

-run print_bot_id.py the first time and save your 'bot_id'
+run *print_bot_id.py* the first time and save your 'bot_id'

 ```
 python3 print_bot_id.py
 ```

-Create a config.json file and add the following to it:
+Create a config file called *config.json* and add the following to it:

 ```
 {